 The cost of doing business in Sacramento is less expensive and keeps you close to major hubs like Silicon Valley and San Francisco.

-As stability is an important factor when choosing a data center, Sacramento will be the natural choice.
+As stability is important when choosing a data center, Sacramento will be a natural choice.
 As facilities in the area are more seismically secure, lower insurance costs will also trickle down to the customer.
-The same can’t be said for the Bay Area which lies near fault lines.
+The same can’t be said for the Bay Area, which lies near fault lines.

 As colocation is popular among small to midsize businesses trying to fill the gap in technology, Sacramento data centers are increasingly attractive.
 Aside from being cheaper, colocation will also continue to add more security and scale up online services when traffic is high.